Bleiburg repatriations: Other Carinthian repatriations

 Several other repatriations took place elsewhere in Carinthia during May 1945.
-Yugoslav intelligence officer Simo Dubajić negotiated with the British forces about the organization of surrender and repatriation elsewhere along the Yugoslav-Austrian border.
+Yugoslav intelligence officer Simo Dubajić negotiated with British forces about the organization of surrender and repatriation elsewhere along the Yugoslav-Austrian border.
 The extradition of Croat internees of the Viktring and Krumpendorf prisoner-of-war camps, located north of the Drava River, began on 18 May.
 The prisoners were assured that they were being transported to Italy.
 The repatriation took place in the village of Rosenbach and the town of Eberndorf.
 The transports continued on 19 May when Rosenbach and Lavamünd, northeast of Bleiburg, were used as extradition places, while some were transported to Bleiburg.
 Internees of the Grafenstein camp were also transported.
 Thousands more were handed over in the following days, mostly in Rosenbach and the Bleiburg railway station.
 The last transport was on 23 May when 800 Croat prisoners from Grafenstein were taken by rail to Bleiburg.
 British war diary records note that the extraditions of Croats ended on 24 May.

 The transports of Serbs and Montenegrins followed on 24 May, with three regiments of the Serbian Volunteer Corps.
 The first repatriation of larger groups of Slovene prisoners took place on 27 May, together with the remaining Serbs and Montenegrins.
 The repatriation of Slovenes also took place in Rosenbach or Bleiburg, except for the severely wounded that were accommodated in a hospital in Klagenfurt.
 The Slovenes were also told by the British that they will be transported to camps in Italy.
 The last Slovene group was handed over on 31 May.
 The following day, 2,700 Slovene civilians were scheduled to be transported to the border, but the transport was stopped by the British due to reports of massacres in Yugoslavia.
 All repatriations were canceled and a decision was made that only those who wanted to return to Yugoslavia would be transported.
-According to an estimate of the British 5th Corps, a total of 26,339 people were extradited from the camps by 30 May, including 12,196 Croats, 8,263 Slovenes, 5,480 Serbs, and 400 Montenegrins.
+According to an estimate of the British V Corps, a total of 26,339 people were extradited from the camps by 30 May, including 12,196 Croats, 8,263 Slovenes, 5,480 Serbs, and 400 Montenegrins.

 On the evening of 20 May, a group of NDH troops appeared near Ferlach, located approximately 40 km west of Bleiburg, and attempted to set terms for their passage west.
 "As the Ustaše did not want to surrender" reads the operational diary of the 2nd Battalion of the Partisan 11th Dalmatian Assault Brigade, "we attacked them at 21:00 hrs.
 On this occasion we took 24 Ustaše soldiers and one officer".
 British forces repatriated around 40,000 Cossacks to the Soviet Union's SMERSH, near Graz.
 The repatriation of Cossacks to the Soviet Union from camps near Lienz began on 28 May.